eathren/eathren/README.md

 - ⌚ I'm currently working on a [Django/Postgres Jobboard](https://www.solists.com/)

 -->

 #### A little bit about me -

 - 🎓 I'm a MSCS Master's Cadidate at Northeastern University.
 - 💻 I've worked professionally in JavaScript and Python as a software engineer.
-- 🌱 I’m currently learning C and [rust](https://www.rust-lang.org/) for system programming and commandline tools.
+- 🌱 I’m currently [rust](https://www.rust-lang.org/) for system programming, blockchain technology, and commandline tools.
-- ⚡ Fun fact: I am a home-brewer and lifelong snowboarder.
+- ⚡ Fun fact: I'm Alaskan born and raised, a home-brewer and lifelong snowboarder.
 I'm also a huge Terry Pratchet & Neil Gaiman fan, so send me a message of your favorite books and let's talk!

 ### Connect with me: